FlagAI-Open/Aquila2/examples/Aquila_BGE_langchain/readme_EN.md

 ### 1.Environment Configuration

 For environments that meet this requirement, you can configure the required environment by directly downloading the [docker](https://model.baai.ac.cn/model-detail/220119) file and installing it.
+Because of all already installed dependencies, in the container you just pull the source [FlagAI](https://github.com/FlagAI-Open/FlagAI.git) and include both paths int environment variable.

 ### 2.Data Preparation